Takata air bag lawsuits sent to Florida court

 Many of the plaintiffs supported Florida, while Takata and six automakers had asked to move the cases to Pittsburgh, which they said was more centrally located.

-Honda said in a statement that it respected the panel’s decision and looked forward to proceedings before the Miami court.

-A lead plaintiff’s lawyer who moved to transfer the cases to Florida and officials from BMW were not immediately available for comment.
-Takata, Ford, Nissan, Toyota and Subaru declined to comment.
+A lead plaintiffs’ lawyer who moved to transfer the cases to Florida and several of the car companies were not immediately available.
+Takata, Ford and Subaru declined to comment.
+(Reporting by Jessica Dye; Editing by Alexia Garamfalvi and Lisa Von Ahn)